openearth/eo-bathymetry-functions/README.md

 ## Local Development
 Install docker, pack cli, terraform, install gcloud and login to the bathymetry project as described in the [terraform](#terraform) section.
 2 Cloud Functions are used.
-To test calculating and exporting bathymetrt, use: `make local_deploy_sdb`.
+To test calculating and exporting bathymetry, use: `make local_deploy_sdb`.
 To test exporting the hillshaded tiles, use: `make local_deploy_rgb`.
 These commands start a docker image in the terminal, which exposes the cloud function on port 8080.